LukeShortCloud/rootpages/markdown/openstack.md

 # Installation

 It is possible to easily install OpenStack all-in-one (AIO) server.
 This provides a means to quickly and easily test changes and updates to configuration files and code.
+This is ideal for developers and System Administrators looking for a proof of concept.

-PackStack (RHEL)
+## Installation - PackStack

+Supported operating systems: CentOS 7 or RHEL 7

+PackStack provides a simple all-in-one development.
+This is not meant for production but works well for developers needing to test new features.

 ```
 # yum install https://repos.fedorapeople.org/repos/openstack/openstack-mitaka/rdo-release-mitaka-6.noarch.rpm
 # yum install packstack